-- Strong cash position with \$34 million in cash reserves as at 30 June. - Majority position (56%) secured in Apurimac Ferrum S.A. through the acquisition of an additional 12% of shares4. - Strategic option secured to acquire up to 49.2% of Cuervo Resources Inc. - Strong, Peru-based management team established in AF. - Constructive relationships established with communities with approvals flowing. - Board restructure involving the retirement of the former chairman and two non-executive directors, with the appointment of one or more additional independent non-executive directors pending.
+- Strong cash position with \$34 million in cash reserves as at 30 June. - Increased position in Apurimac Ferrum S.A. from 44% to 50%2. - Strategic option secured to acquire up to 49.2% of Cuervo Resources Inc4. - Strong, Perú-based management team established in AF. - Constructive relationships established with communities with approvals flowing. - Board restructure involving the retirement of the former chairman and two non-executive directors, with the appointment of one or more additional independent non-executive directors pending.